In this article, you will get to know about...

 The Bairro do Chiado integrates two parish councils in the city of Lisbon:

 - Chiado16 Boutique Hotel

-- Externato Paroquial Nossa Senhora da Conceição (core of Chiado)
+- Nossa Senhora da Conceição Parish Externate (Chiado center)

-- José Manuel Curado Prates: Dermatology and Venology
+- José Manuel Curado Prates: Dermatology and Venerology

 - Borges Chiado Hotel

 - Lisbon Carmo Hotel

 - Lisbon Pessoa Hotel

 - Adolfo Dominguez